GenAIBioMed/GenAIBioMedAssignment2/docs/index.md

 ### Dataset Path

 We have downloaded the **Contact Map Prediction** dataset and have placed it in the shared directory (` /ocean/projects/cis250160p/rhettiar/contact_map_prediction/`).
+Try navigating to that directory (`cd`) to check if you can see the dataset.

 The scripts that you will use for fintuning already has this path set as the default data path.
 Therefore, if you plan to run the scripts on a different cluster make sure to edit `data_path`.

 If you are running on PSC, the dataloader will automatically use this path to load the data.
 If you are running on a different machine, download the dataset from [this link](https://dataverse.harvard.edu/citation?persistentId=doi:10.7910/DVN/AZM25S)